 Picking up on that idea (with Photonovice's blessings), we have a new experiment, if you have a website or blog with an RSS feed, what newsreaders are people using to read your feed?
 If you want to add your website or blog to this, you can very easily get to the numbers if you are using Feedburner in four easy steps: logon to your feedburner account Under the "Analyze" tab, look for the "Feed Stats" menu in the left column, and click on "Subscribers" A pie chart will load showing the percentages of each newsreader program locate the percentages of each newsreader and send an email with your numbers.
 Feeds basics 101: using Feedburner - why, how, & more ways to publicise your blog (part 3)

 According to our research, Twitter is as of December processing more than one billion tweets per month.
 January passed 1.2 billion, averaging almost 40 million tweets per day.
 This is significantly more than Twitter was processing just a few months ago.
 This increase in activity is also in line with a statement that Evan Williams, CEO of Twitter, made on January 12: Across all metrics that matter, yesterday was Twitter’s highest-usage day ever.

 Since 2004, our annual study has followed growth and trends in the blogosphere.
 For 2010, we took a deeper dive into the entire blogosphere, with a focus on female bloggers.
 This year's topics include: brands embracing social media, traditional media vs. social media, brands working with bloggers, monetization, smartphone and tablet usage, importance of Twitter and Facebook, niche blogging, and changes within the blogosphere over 2010.
 The 2010 edition of State of the Blogosphere finds blogs in transition—no longer an upstart community, now with influence on mainstream narratives firmly entrenched, with bloggers still searching for the next steps forward.

-If you are a fan of the Live Bookmarks feature, you might wonder how to make them update quicker since the default update time is once per hour, and there isn’t a place in the interface to configure this.
 You can always manually right-click on the bookmark and choose Reload Live Bookmark, but that’s hardly efficient if you have dozens of feeds bookmarked.
 You can change the default interval for all live bookmarks with a config setting.
+Just type about:config into the address bar, and then filter by the following key: browser.bookmarks.livemark_refresh_seconds If it doesn’t exist, which is most likely the case, then right-click in the blank area and choose New \ Integer.

 For more information on blogs in general, see the Blog entry in Wikipedia.
-Blogs with Google PageRank of 7 or more are listed in bold.
+Blogs with a Google PageRank of 7 or more are listed in bold.
 See also 2006 Best Blogs for another selected list, and Weblogs - Medical Librarianship for a topical subsection.
 Individuals Below is a list of blogs related to libraries or librarianship alphabetized by blog title.
 0–9.
 Royal Pingdom's The blog platforms of choice among the top 100 blogs.

 Posted in Tech blog on January 15th, 2009 by Pingdom We all know that WordPress is popular among bloggers, and Movable Type as well.